Pomax/are-we-flying/docs/index.md

 }
 ```

-We're partially "guessing" here, with an alternate step size based on "flying a bunch of planes and seeing what works", and the heading isn't held as strictly as the trim based approach, but at least now we can _fly_ planes without aileron trim, even if it's going to be less precise.
+We're partially "guessing" here, with an alternative step size based on "flying a bunch of planes and seeing what works".
+The heading also isn't held as strictly as the trim-based approach, but at least now we can _fly_ planes without aileron trim, even if it's going to be less precise.
 In fact, we're probably going to drift, but again: we'll take it.
 At least things "work".

-In fact, let's use Just Flight's [PA28 Piper Turbo Arrow III](https://www.justflight.com/product/pa-28r-turbo-arrow-iii-iv-microsoft-flight-simulator) to demonstrate the effect of this code, setting it to a heading of 250 degrees, switching to 300, and then back to 250.
+Let's use Just Flight's [PA28 Piper Turbo Arrow III](https://www.justflight.com/product/pa-28r-turbo-arrow-iii-iv-microsoft-flight-simulator) to demonstrate the effect of this code, setting it to a heading of 250 degrees, switching to 300, and then back to 250.
 It can't hold those, but it's "close enough to probably be fine if we have a flight path", which we'll tackle in part 4.

 ![image-20240114143517017](./image-20240114143517017.png)

-The Piper settles a few degrees off from the actual heading it needs to fly, actually flying 253, 303, and 253, but given how few planes are "broken" in this way, we're going to call that good enough.
-We could test a few more planes and if they're all off in the same way, we can always just "cheat" by updating `getTargetBankAndTurnRate` so that it takes the heading that's 3 degrees less than what we specified or something.
+The Piper settles a few degrees off from the actual heading it needs to fly (actually flying 253, 303, and 253) but given how few planes are "broken" in this way, we're going to call that good enough.
+We could test a few more planes that don't have aileron trim, and if they're all off in the same way, we can always just "cheat" by updating `getTargetBankAndTurnRate` so that it uses a heading that's 3 degrees less than what we specified or something.
+But that's more of an "if there's a plane we like to fly with this specific problem" rather than something that's worth tackling now.

 So let's move on to something a little more universally useful: